FAQ

 Q. Do I have to be good at art to do creative arts therapy?

 A. No. In a practical sense, being 'good' at art may be helpful when expressing oneself.
-However, having pre-developed creative skills can also be a hindrance when confronting aesthetic expectations.
+However, having pre-developed creative skills can also be a hindrance when seeking to overcome aesthetic expectations.
 The creative process is central to the experience of creative expression.
-Clients are encouraged to enjoy the creative process, explore and see what emerges.
-Finding meaning in one's work can take time and so participants are encouraged to freely express themselves first.
+Clients are encouraged to enjoy the creative process, to explore and see what emerges for themselves.

 Q. Do creative arts therapists interpret art for assessment or diagnosis?

 A. No. Meanings held within self-expression may be explored but are subject to personal experience.
 Part of a creative arts therapist's skill is to aid clients to interpret their own work (if they wish).
 Clients may express themselves factually or fantastically, using paint, clay, mask making or voice work, the options are endless.
-Sessions are guided by therapeutic goals which are made by mutual agreement.
+Sessions are guided by the client.

 Q. What are the benefits of creative arts therapy?